 In general, families run better with good rules, so it’s not surprising that parents want to make rules about how kids use technology.
-Lots of organizations have offered well-intended versions of online do’s and don’ts.
-And plenty of parents have written about their efforts to create guidelines governing what kids can and can’t do with computers, video games and cellphones.
-(Perhaps the most celebrated recent attempts was a list of iPhone rules, written by Janel Hoffman, that went viral earlier this year.)
+Lots of organizations offer well-intended versions of online do’s and don’ts, and many parents have written about their efforts to create guidelines governing what kids can and can’t do with computers, video games and cellphones.
+(Perhaps the most celebrated attempt was a list of iPhone rules, written by Janel Hoffman, that went viral.)

 Although rules have their place, they don’t last long online.
 A rule that seemed perfectly reasonable yesterday may be outdated (and easy to ignore) tomorrow.
 In such a rapidly evolving environment, many parents are turning to something more flexible—contracts that they write—and rewrite—with their children.
 One particularly engaging example of this kind of contract was written by Dr. Lynn Schofield Clark, author of The Parenting App: Understanding Families in the Digital Age.

 Clark says her goal was to “put learning first,” by encouraging her kids to think for themselves about what kinds of online experiences were good for their family.
 She was also open to the possibility that her kids would want to make rules about her use of technology.
 Although her approach might not work in every family, it does lay the groundwork for open conversations, making it more likely that children will turn to parents if they encounter online situations that are confusing or risky.

 The kind of Technology Contract likely to work in your household will, of course, depend upon the ages and inclinations of your kids.
 Regardless of age, here are some questions that need to be considered: